Jane Asher is well known in the UK for her acting, writing and business ventures.

 Jane is a member of BAFTA and of FORUM UK, an associate of RADA and a Fellow of the Royal Society of Arts.
 In July 2001 Jane received an Honorary Doctor of Law degree from Bristol University in recognition of her work with autism.
 She is married to the artist Gerald Scarfe and they have three grown up children, Katie, Alexander and Rory.

-Jane has just completed a national tour in the stage adaptation of Penelope Lively’s Booker Prize winning novel, Moon Tiger, adapted for the stage by Simon Reade.
+In the spring Jane completed a national tour in the stage adaptation of Penelope Lively’s Booker Prize winning novel, Moon Tiger, adapted for the stage by Simon Reade.
 She has recently finished filming the new BBC comedy written by and starring Matt Lucas, called Pompidou.
 Jane is currently working on a new series for C-BBC, Eve.

 Jane’s range of baking products designed exclusively for Poundland is widely available at Poundland stores nationwide.